Jenkins instance is slow at some point. For example, pages that are usually fast to load suddenly take several seconds.

 The UI is always displayed although not usable at some point.

-- When the problem is exposed we need to use this script in order to take several thread dumps when the problem is exposed and correlate them with the output of a process list.
+- We need to use the script collectPerformanceData.sh in order to take several thread dumps when the problem is exposed and correlate them with the output of a process list.

 - Only a thread dump is NOT ENOUGH because you are not able to know what is the percentage of CPU used by each thread in the thread dump - you need also the process list with CPU usage listed.

 - Only one thread dump is NOT ENOUGH as it only represent a punctual static photograph.
 We need several sequential thread dumps to understand behavior over time.

 - Attach at least one support bundle when the issue is exposed or right after.

 - Output of the garbage collector when the issue is exposed.
 Remember that you are specifying this file in Prepare Jenkins for support as per